Uniform approximation of some Dirichlet series by partial products of Euler type: Proof of the consequence.

-\textbf{Dzhabbarov\%2C+I\%2A$>$} Mean values of Dirichlet L-functions on short closed intervals of the critical line and their applications.
+27. Dzhabbarov, I.Sh.
+Mean values of Dirichlet L-functions on short closed intervals of the critical line and their applications.
 (Russian.
 English summary) Izv.
 Akad.
 Nauk Az.
 SSR, Ser.
 Fiz.-Tekh.Mat.
-Nauk $<$http://www.zentralblatt-math.org/zmath/en/journals/search/? an=00001590$>$ 1988, No.1, 3-9 (1988).
+Nauk 1988, No.1, 3-9 (1988).